consensys-test/metamask-extension-release-test/README.md

-# MetaMask Browser Extension Fork Test
+# MetaMask Browser Extension Fork Test Realease

 You can find the latest version of MetaMask on [our official website](https://metamask.io/).
 For help using MetaMask, visit our [User Support Site](https://support.metamask.io/).